1. Who can apply?

 We recommend that you have at least $100–$150 USD (or 300-400 shekels) when you arrive.
-This will at least cover the first few days of lunches and personal spending if you do not choose to use a money changer or ATM at the airport.
+This will at least cover the first few days of personal spending.
+International credit cards are accepted nearly everywhere during your stay as well.

 19. Do you accommodate special dietary needs?

-We try our best to accommodate every dietary need, however, we cannot guarantee that we will be able to meet all request.
+We try our best to accommodate every dietary need, however, we cannot guarantee that we will be able to meet all requests.

 20. When should I register?